emasaka/sh.inatra/README.txt

 == Description

-sh.inatra is a Web CGI application framework for bash script.
+sh.inatra is a Web CGI application framework for bash script, made by "pure bash".
 It's a parody of "sinatra" in Ruby.

 sh.inatra is just a joke soft (but it works!),